lsst-sitcom/sitcomtn-025/index.rst

 The `Engineering Facilities Database (EFD) <https://sqr-034.lsst.io/#introduction>`_ records all commands, events, and telemetry sent over the DDS control network.
 This content essentially tracks the observatory state as a function of time and is very useful in diagnosing issues and understanding (both desired and undesired) operational behaviours.
 The database is best queried using the `EFD client <https://efd-client.lsst.io/>`_ from the `Nublado (Jupyter Notebook) Interface`_ (or any python-based method/script) when making custom plots.
-Accessing the EFD, and specifically the other instances of the data, is found in `SQR-034 <https://sqr-034.lsst.io/#efd-deployments>`_.
+Instructions on how to access the EFD, and specifically the other instances of the data, are found in `SQR-034 <https://sqr-034.lsst.io/#efd-deployments>`_.
 However, the `Chronograf`_ graphical front-end offers a nice solution for building simple plots (dashboards).

 The `Large File Annex (LFA) <https://tstn-029.lsst.io/>`_ contains files over ~1 MB that are accessible both from the summit and the `RSP`_.